Sparen/DanmakufuVideos/README.md

 ## Scripter Pages - Creation
 * From index.html, there is a link to each scripter page in alphabetical order of preferred nickname/handle.
 * Each scripter has a file/page in `/scripter`, consisting of their name in lowercase with no spaces.
 For example: `sparenofiria.html`.
 These are adjusted from the template (see `scripter/0_template.html`) - changes are made to the title, meta description, keywords, and header, so that the scripter's name is correct.
 * In their pages, a scripter's website/Youtube/etc. are linked - those with no other sites of interest lack the div containing the links.
 The div itself supports factors of 12 numbers of links - 1, 2, 3, 4, and 6, essentially (due to Bootstrap).
+There are no standards on the ordering here, but Website - Youtube - Twitch.tv - DeviantArt is the current ordering.
 * In their pages, the body's onload() calls the json file with the same name as the scripter's page.
 See `sparenofiria.html` for more examples.
 * If the scripter has a Youtube channel, in addition to the Youtube link, it is also recommended that a subscribe button be added as well.
 See `sparenofiria.html` for an example.
 If the channel has a long ID instead of a name, use `data-channelid` instead of `data-channel`.
 * New scripter pages (html only) must be logged in the sitemap.
 This is done in order of adding rather than alphabetically.